Ninebell/yolo_keras/README.md

 Make yolo model with keras

+### Yolo
+My main focus in this repository is making cost function for yolo and changing label data to yolo dataset appropriately

+---

 ### Data_maker
 It help you to make yolo data like (x, y, w, h, label_idx)\
 requirement: cv2, numpy